PrestaShop/prestashop.github.io/news/_posts/core-weekly/2017-02-15-coreweekly-week-6-2017.md

 A healthy reminder, folks: check out our [Release Schedule for 2017](http://build.prestashop.com/news/announcing-our-2017-release-schedule/).
 The [recently-released 1.7.0.5](http://build.prestashop.com/news/prestashop-1-7-0-5-maintenance-release/) is just one step in this calendar, and we intend to keep releasing monthly versions.

-Notable happenstance since last week is that the team really went all out on handling dusty pull requests.
-Dozens of PRs were reviewed, tested and either merged or closed.
+One notable event since last week is that the team really went all out on handling dusty pull requests.
+Numerous PRs were reviewed, tested and either merged or closed.
 This is great news for the community, for two reasons:<br/>

 * First, because many contributors who submitted a PR and felt it was forgotten now received feedback from the Core team, either a positive one or one that should help them improve their future contributions.
 * Second, because by processing more than a hundred PRs, the team has cleared the view on the remaining PRs.
 We now have a better understanding of what our next moves can be, and we hope to process more PRs soon, in order to be more responsive to community feedback.